Direct Service Experiences

 Consultation & Outreach

 Interns are expected to conduct an average of half an hour per week of consultation and outreach.
-These activities may involve developing and presenting workshops or presentations for various WVU units, forming liaison relationships with residence halls, or representing CCPPS at tabling events across campus.
+These activities may involve developing and presenting workshops or presentations for various WVU units, forming liaison relationships with residence halls, or representing CCCPS at tabling events across campus.